Starting a Restaurant Is No Easy Feat, but You Gotta Start Somewhere! Here’s Our Guide on How To Open a Restaurant in 10 Steps

 Whew!
 Are you still with me?
 If so, let’s get to business making that sparkle in your eye a reality!
 Let’s make a baby!
 I’m already excited to eat at your restaurant.

-Read more blogs here to learn more about running a restaurant and what you might need to prepare for.
+Having a general understanding of how to open a restaurant is the first step, but you’ll need more guidance along your journey.
+Read more blogs here for advice and tips on running a restaurant and what you might need to prepare for.
 Good luck, you got this!